rubyonracetracks/tutorial-rails-rubymn2/05-02-project_show.md

   @p5 = @u6.projects.create(title: 'Quantum of Solace',
                             description: 'Get revenge for the death of Vesper Lynd.')
 ```
+* In the file test/setup_objects.rb, add the line "# rubocop:disable Metrics/AbcSize" just before the beginning of the definition of add_user_objects.
+* In the file test/setup_objects.rb, add the line "# rubocop:enable Metrics/AbcSize" just after the end of the definition of add_user_objects.
 * Enter the command "sh testc.sh".
 Now the test fails because the "show" action is not provided in the project controller.

 #### Controller